The 25 Best Websites to Find Fonts for Your Brand

 As a small brand, going for free fonts can be tempting.
 Many of my clients choose this option, and that’s perfectly fine.

 But keep in mind that investing in unique, high-quality fonts can help communicate your brand’s originality.
 Also, remember that free fonts often have less quality control and come in fewer styles, limiting your brand’s appearance flexibility.
+And—I think type designers deserve to be paid for their fantastic work.

 The best place to find fonts is usually foundries—specialised companies that design and distribute typefaces.
 Foundries offer a wide range of high-quality fonts, from versatile sans-serif and serif typefaces to unique display fonts—usually with multiple weights and styles.